 L&C graduation rates and licensure rates for all students and athletes, athletic program revenue and costs, on campus crime rates, and drug and alcohol abuse consequences and prevention programs.
-Refer to the L&C Student Handbook and Emergency Guide sent to all students each year, this catalog, other L&C literature and brochures on these topics, and the appropriate L&C office and/or academic program coordinator.
+Refer to the L&C Student Handbook and Emergency Guide distributed to all students each year, this catalog, and other L&C literature and brochures on these topics.

 L&C's refund policy.
 The general L&C refund policy is printed in this catalog.
 The refund policy that affects all Title IV student aid recipients is also printed in this catalog.
-A "Return of Title IV Funds" calculation must be performed for all Title IV recipients that totally withdraw before completing 60 percent of the semester of enrollment for which he/she was charged.
+A "Return of Title IV Funds" calculation must be performed for all Title IV recipients that totally withdraw before completing 60 percent of the semester of enrollment for which he/she was awarded.
 Refunds are made to the financial aid program(s) and only apply when a student withdraws from all of his or her classes.